Foodborne Diseases Active Surveillance Network (FoodNet)

 Case Definitions

-Pathogens under surveillance include Salmonella, Shigella, Campylobacter, Shiga toxin-producing E. coli (STEC), Listeria monocytogenes, Yersinia, Vibrio, Cryptosporidium, and Cyclospora.
+Pathogens under surveillance include Salmonella, Shigella, Campylobacter, Shiga toxin-producing E. coli (STEC), Listeria monocytogenes, Yersinia, Vibrio, and Cyclospora.
 In addition to laboratory surveillance for these pathogens, FoodNet conducts active surveillance for pediatric hemolytic uremic syndrome (HUS) through a network of nephrologists in the catchment area.

 Data Overview